Employees First, Customers Second, Shareholders Last

 Second, salaries at Viisi have been transparent since 2016.
 This gave an opportunity for the company to let employees decide their salaries.
 How else can you set salaries when everyone is 'first among equals'?

 They started this process by making salaries transparent internally—for everyone.
-Then followed rounds of discussion in which employees were allowed to explain what they though would be a fair salary for themselves, and for others.
+Then followed rounds of discussion in which employees were allowed to explain what they thought would be a fair salary for themselves, and for others.
 They answered questions like 'What do you think you should earn?', and 'What salary would you assign your colleagues?'

 Tom: "This process created some initial fuss, but most tensions disappeared after honest and open discussions."